olgadet/workshop-ChIP-seq/labs/lab-processing.md

 ### Alignment processing <a name="AlignmentProcessing"></a>
-Now we will do some data cleaning to try to improve the libraries quality.
-First, duplicated reads are marked and removed using `MarkDuplicates` tool from [Picard](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates).
+Now we will do some data cleaning to try to improve the libraries quality. **First, duplicated reads are marked and removed using `MarkDuplicates` tool from [Picard](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates)**.
 Marking as "duplicates" is based on their alignment location, not sequence.

 ```bash
 module load samtools/1.8